 Since we are using sub-1GHz frequencies, placing the antennas at distances less than λ/2 is a feasible solution.
 For example, a 300 MHz signal will have a wavelength of 1 meter.
 So placing antennas around 0.4m < d< 0.5m from each other would not have a detrimental effect on signal gain, especially if PCB antennas are used.
 Frequency hopping at frequencies lower than 300 MHz will also be supported.
 This is important for forward compatibility with the multi frequency phase integer disambiguation approach used in (Ma, Hui, Kan 2016). .

 If the above solution is found to be infeasible, and one of the antennas is placed greater than λ/2, distance ambiguity can be solved by making distance b > distance a (Figure 6) to a suitable offset determined by the signal wavelength.
-Since the CC1310 uses higher frequencies (315 - 930 mHz), a broadband frequency hopping system that includes all of these frequencies would have to support wavelengths of 0.32 meters (c = λf).
-Therefore, our system would have to place antennas lower than 0.16 meters from each other, and near field radiation patterns may cause additional interference at these distances, especially if an equidistant beacon is used (discussed later in the section).
+Since the CC1310 uses higher frequencies (315 - 930 MHz), a broadband frequency hopping system that includes all of these frequencies would have to support wavelengths of 0.32 meters (c = λf).
+Therefore, our system would have to place antennas less than 0.16 meters from each other, and near field radiation patterns may cause additional interference at these distances, especially if a beacon equidistant to all three antennas is used (discussed later in the section).

 The following approach is proposed to solve distance ambiguity: